 - Think about hitting up a nearby Shrine for some quick healing if you’re running low.
 Shrines have large energy reserves you can spend on healing characters, so you’ll save yourself from depleting your food reserves.

 - Explore far and wide.
 You’ll find chests virtually everywhere — in camps, on the docks, and even on the tops of houses, ruins, and churches.
 You’ll need to use the elements or solve puzzles to get some to appear, but the vast majority can be found just by strolling and climbing.

 - Collect ores.
 You’ll need these to craft weapons later.
 Iron can be had by just swinging at veins, but others will need to be struck with elemental attacks before they can be gathered.

 - Remember: Persistent element attacks carry over to characters you switch into battle.
 For example, you can activate Noelle’s shield ability Breastplate and immediately switch her out to protect the character you’d rather fight as.

 - Many of the super-specific missions in the Adventurer Handbook include locations.
 You don’t need to scour the earth looking for a boss — just highlight the task, and you might see the Navigate prompt ready to show you exactly where to go.

-- How to play co-op in Genshin Impact
+- How to unlock characters in Genshin Impact

 - From Kefka to card games, here’s our beginner’s guide to Final Fantasy XIV